WHAT IS AME?

 AME Lean Sensei® provides information to help you identify areas for improvement and provides best-practice trainings, videos, articles and more to help you continue your operational excellence journey.

-To provide individuals and organisations with a practical and reliable source of operational excellence and continuous improvement learning.
+To empower individuals and organisations with a practical, reliable and comprehensive source of operational excellence, lean and continuous improvement learning.

-To be recognised as the leading association for operational excellence.
+To be recognised as the leading networking association for operational excellence.

-To inspire a commitment to operational excellence through experiential learning by bringing people together to share, learn and grow.
+To inspire a commitment to operational excellence through experiential learning, bringing people together to share, learn and grow.

 Integrity and Trust